 However, one cold, April afternoon, their 11-month-old son was left outside and alone on the school playground for about two hours.
 That day, temperatures were ranging from 39-41 degrees with mist and high humidity.
 The dangers to a child being left alone in that situation are endless.
 The child could’ve hurt himself, he could’ve wandered into a construction zone, or he could’ve been kidnapped.
 Nobody was watching him, and none of his caregivers even knew that he was outside.

 This child was found only when his mother came to the school to pick up her children.
 When she came in, she walked around the facility, looking for her child.
 A daycare employee eventually found her child and brought him in through the back, trying to hide and cover up what they had done wrong.
 The child, who wasn’t even a year old, was crying, had a dirty diaper, and was not given his medication for his asthma.
-This was blatant negligence, and it should never happen to any child.
+This was neglectful behavior on the daycare's part, and it should never happen to any child.

 Two days after the incident, the young boy was diagnosed with bronchitis.
 For weeks and months after this, he suffered from anxiety and severe separation anxiety.
 He cried often and would struggle to be away from his parents.
 His asthma worsened, and he had to get multiple treatments to help relieve the symptoms.